dotkernel/development/wsl/os/almalinux9/README.md

-# Install WSL development environment on Ubuntu 20
+# Install WSL development environment on AlmaLinux 9

 [< DotKernel: Install development environment](../../README.md)

-## Download Ubuntu 20 WSL image
+## Download AlmaLinux 9 WSL image
-Download Ubuntu 20 image by following one of the below methods.

-### Method 1: Download Ubuntu 20 WSL image using Windows Terminal
-Open Windows Terminal and execute the following command:

-    wsl --install -d Ubuntu-20.04

-You should see the download progress and once finished, the output should look like this:

-    Downloading: Ubuntu 20.04 LTS
-    Installing: Ubuntu 20.04 LTS
-    Ubuntu 20.04 LTS has been installed.
-    Launching Ubuntu 20.04 LTS...

-Also, you should find a new tab in Windows Terminal that is already connected to Ubuntu 20.

-### Method 2: Download Ubuntu 20 WSL image from Microsoft Store
-Open Microsoft Store, in the search box type in: `Ubuntu` and hit `Enter`.
+Open Microsoft Store, in the search box type in: `AlmaLinux` and hit `Enter`.

-From the results, select `Ubuntu 20.04.4 LTS` - this will take you to Ubuntu 20's app page.
+From the results, select `AlmaLinux 9` - this will take you to AlmaLinux 9's app page.

-On this page, locate and click the `Install` button - this will download Ubuntu 20 WSL image on your machine.
+On this page, locate and click the `Install` button - this will download AlmaLinux 9 WSL image on your machine.

 Once the download has finished, the `Install` button is replaced by an `Open` button - clicking it will open Windows Terminal.

-## Install Ubuntu 20
-You will be asked to fill in your username (for example `dotkernel`):
+Here you will be asked to fill in your username (for example `dotkernel`):

     Installing, this may take a few minutes...
     Please create a default UNIX user account.
 The username does not need to match your Windows username.